corticometrics/fs-docker/readme.md

 ```
 This should install FreeSurfer to `/fs/bin` (inside the container)

 Now, type `exit` to exit the container.
-Since `~/fs-xenial/bin` was mounting inside the container to `/fs/bin`, you should now have a full freesurfer install dir at `~/fs-xenial/bin`
+Since `~/fs-xenial/bin` was mounted inside the container to `/fs/bin`, you should now have a full freesurfer install dir at `~/fs-xenial/bin`

 ## The `fs-dev-xenial-recon-all` container
 -----------------------------------------------------------------------

 The `fs-dev-xenial-recon-all` container is used to run dev branch version of `recon-all` and is based on Ubuntu 16.04.3 LTS (Xenial Xerus).
-It is build from the file `dockerfile.fs-dev-xenial-recon-all`
+It is built from the file `dockerfile.fs-dev-xenial-recon-all`

 ### Pre-reqs
 - Install docker